validator-labs/validatorctl/docs/subcommands.md

 ## Upgrade

-Use the `upgrade` subcommand to upgrade Validator and reconfigure the Validator plugins.
-The `upgrade` subcommand requires the Validator configuration file.
+Use the `upgrade` subcommand to upgrade Validator and reconfigure Validator plugins.
+The `upgrade` subcommand requires Validator configuration file.
 Use the `--config-file` flag to specify the configuration file.

 The `upgrade` subcommand accepts the following flags.